-MATH 5200 Mathematics Content and Pedagogy for Middle School (3)
+MATH 5200 Mathematics Content and Pedagogy for Middle School (3) Prerequisite: Permission of instructor

 Using appropriate technology, students will investigate and apply concepts of algebra, geometry, trigonometry, probability, and calculus.
 The course will also address pedagogy in the middle school mathematics classroom.
 Field experience required.